marcaurele/acloudguru-aws-certified-solution-architect/README.md

 - create a dedicated account for logging
 - consolidated billing
-- service control policies (limit what user can do in account) - even applied to the root account, and only way to restrict that root account.
+- service control policies (SCP) (limit what user can do in account) - even applied to the root account, and only way to restrict that root account.

 ### Resource Access Manger (RAM)